-Chekhub’s API-first SaaS design empowers your employees—find out more by emailing us at email@example.com.
+Chekhub’s API first SaaS design empowers your employees — request a demo or email us at firstname.lastname@example.org.

 API-first design for your Software as a Service (SaaS) operations management platform makes it possible for you to run your enterprise seamlessly.
 API design works with developers to integrate SaaS products across multiple teams–human resources (HR), accounting, marketing, and customer service.

 An API first SaaS approach extends the usefulness of the legacy software products and programs your operations management platform uses.
 API-first design benefits the employees, suppliers, and customers of your enterprise.
 Ready to learn more?

 Application programming interfaces (APIs) are the customer-facing portion of software that connects different software solutions and allows your operations management platform to function seamlessly from the customer perspective.
 In other words, APIs are interfaces that enable software programs developed by different companies to talk to each other.

 Practical uses of APIs are everywhere.
 They connect your e-commerce software—including payment information, inventory, cost calculations, shipping rates, reward program balance, etc.—with your customer relationship management software.
 This software includes contact information, email subscriptions, demographics, event participation, and more.